sppaskal/demo-tickets-api/README.md

    To use the API with the front-end:

-   - Clone the front-end repository:
+   - Clone the front-end repository to the same directory as `demo-tickets-api`:
      ```bash
      cd ..
      git clone https://github.com/sppaskal/demo-tickets-fe.git